Greta-Leonaviciene/particles/README.md

 5) Reconstruct the image from tiles and remove overlapping labels/predictions using NMS.
 After this step, each reconstructed image with plotted labels and predictions is saved to the output directory.
 In addition, all information is saved in a JSON file.
 6) Use the information from the JSON file to calculate precision and recall for each image.
 Additionally, provide the counts of each assigned class.

-Note that all custom functions used for this part are located in the `util` folder.
+Image reconstruction code is provided in the `Validation_Detection` folder `valid_custom.ipynb` notebook.
+Note that all functions used for this part are located in the `util` folder.

 ![Example Image](images/0_pred.png)
 Figure 5.
 Example of a reconstructed image with corresponding predictions.